mperez4/gazepoint_toolkit/README.md

 ##Usage

 ###Requirements
 The GP3 has been designed for Microsoft Windows 7 and 8 (32- and 64-bit) and requires an Intel Core i5 or higher processor, 8GB RAM and two USB ports.
-Though the GP3 hardware and software must be ran on a Windows machine, you can use its API by opening up the _GazepointControl_ application on the host computer and accessing the data via its transmission.

 ###Download tool-kit
 To begin, downlaod the `gazepoint_connect.m` file and place it in your project directory.
 Like any other script file that you will use in your Matlab project, be sure to add its path ie: `addpath(scripts/gazepoint_connect.m)`.